ludwigschubi/booklook/README.md

 This will read keywords from the specified input file and write to a specified output file.
 At the moment only csv files are supported.
 You can test this with:
  - `python3 booklook.py -in ./test.csv -out ./test\ \(filled\).csv`

+### Verbose mode
+All of the previously showcased options can be combined with -v to get the complete output from the Google Books API:
+ - `python3 booklook.py -iv`
+ - `python3 booklook.py -cv`
+ - `python3 booklook.py -in PATH_TO_INPUTS -out PATH_TO_OUTPUTS -v`

 ## Troubleshooting

 In case your requests are blocked by google's request rate limit you can restart tor while the program is running to get it back up again: